GreedyKomodoDragon/Kontroler/README.md

 Kontroler is a Kubernetes scheduling engine for managing Directed Acyclic Graphs (DAGs) through cron-based jobs or event-driven execution.

 This system allows for running containers as tasks within a DAG, while providing an optional web-based UI for creating, managing, and visualizing DAG runs.
+DAGs can be defined using either traditional YAML task arrays or a concise Domain Specific Language (DSL).

 <p align="center">
 <img src="./images/ui-screenshot.png" width="600" />